klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_getBridgeInformation <a id="subbridge_getBridgeInformation"></a>
-The `subbridge.getBridgeInformation` returns the information of the given bridge contract.
+The `subbridge_getBridgeInformation` returns the information of the given bridge contract.

 **Parameters**